Max Nicholson (footballer)

 Maximillian Nicholson (born 3 October 1971) is an English former professional footballer who played as a left winger.

-Career
+Playing career

-Nicholson began his career as a trainee with Doncaster Rovers and was given his professional debut in 1989 by former Scotland captain Billy Bremner.
+Born in Leeds, Nicholson began his career as a trainee with Doncaster Rovers and was given his professional debut in 1989 by former Scotland captain Billy Bremner.
 After four years at Belle Vue he moved on to Hereford United, Torquay United and then Scunthorpe United playing in excess of 150 league games.